MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors: Method

 \section{Method}

 In this section, we present \textbf{MTPano}, a unified framework for label-free multi-task panoramic scene understanding.
-To overcome the scarcity of annotations and inherent geometric conflicts, MTPano integrates two key components: a \textbf{Label-Free Training Pipeline} (Sec.~\ref{sec:pipeline}) that integrates dense priors from multiple perspective foundation models via randomized patch-wise supervision; and the \textbf{Panorama-Dual-BridgeNet} (Sec.~\ref{sec:network}), a dual-stream architecture that disentangles rotation-invariant and variant features via geometric modulation, and conduct feature interactions by a gradient-truncated bridge mechanism.
+To overcome annotation scarcity and inherent task conflicts, MTPano incorporates two key components: (1) a \textbf{Label-Free Training Pipeline} (Sec.~\ref{sec:pipeline}) that distills dense priors from multiple perspective foundation models via randomized patch-wise supervision; and (2) \textbf{Panorama-Dual-BridgeNet (PD-BridgeNet)} (Sec.~\ref{sec:network}), a dual-stream architecture that disentangles rotation-invariant and variant features via geometric modulation while enabling stable cross-task interaction through a gradient-truncated bridge mechanism.